hendeavors/maxmd-registration/README.md

 });
 ```

-If the mobile number for the individual has already been verified, you may still acquire the id necessary to provision the person:
+If the mobile number for the individual has already been verified, you may still acquire the id necessary to provision the person.
+The one-time password will no longer attempt to send using the Provision method:

 ```php
 $response = Patient::Provision($person, function($provision, $id) use($username, $password) {